SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 I think the most remarkable thing about software engineering is being able to listen to people and then build the things people want.
 Its much like a craft where you can improve your skills with practice and you can see and interact with the end result.

 I believe that I have been building transferable skills required for software engineering throughout the years like research and other hard skills but most importantly also perseverance.
-And I really believe that people can have an unlimited amount of perseverance when they dedicate themselves to things they love and for me is to be a father but also building the career that I am passionate about.
+And I really believe that people can have an unlimited amount of perseverance when they dedicate themselves to things they love and for me is to be a father but also building the career that I love.